Pet Sounds: Spirituality and coming of age themes

 During his first LSD trip in April 1965, Wilson had what he considered to be "a very religious experience" and claimed to have perceived God.
-Spirituality subsequently formed a core inspiration for the album.
-He frequently emphasized the album's spiritual qualities in interviews, later explaining that he and his brother Carl conducted prayer sessions, aimed at global healing, that transformed the studio atmosphere into "a religious ceremony."
-During these sessions, Carl proposed "a special album" following their spiritual practices.
+He frequently referenced the album's spiritual qualities in interviews and recalled that he and Carl conducted prayer sessions for global healing that transformed the atmosphere into "a religious ceremony"; Carl proposed "a special album" following their spiritual practices.
 Brian explained in 1994, "We prayed for an album that would be a rival to Rubber Soul.
 It was like a prayer, but there was some ego there."

-Pet Sounds contrasted with the group's earlier celebrations of adolescence, exemplified through lyrics wishing to be older rather than younger ("Wouldn't It Be Nice").
-Asher stated that Wilson sought to create songs relatable to adolescents: "Even though he was dealing in the most advanced score-charts and arrangements, he was still incredibly conscious of this commercial thing.
-This absolute need to relate."
-Carl reflected that the album recurrently explores themes of disillusionment and lost innocence associated with the realization that "everything's not Hollywood" in adulthood.
-Critics Richard Goldstein and Nik Cohn found that the album's melancholic lyrics sometimes jarred with its music, with Cohn describing it as "sad songs about loneliness and heartache; sad songs even about happiness."
-(Note: Rolling Stone editor David Wild characterized the lyrics as "intelligent and moving, but [...] not pretentious", comparing them to Tin Pan Alley's craftsmanship.)
+Suffering from lifelong auditory hallucinations that emerged shortly after his first LSD experience, he later attributed the drug's influence to himself developing "insecurities ... which I think went into the music".

 People always thought Brian was a good-time guy until he started releasing those heavy, searching songs on Pet Sounds.
 But that stuff was closer to his personality and perceptions.